GlenKPeterson/PdfLayoutManager/README.md

    RedHat or whoever else is responsible for this font is not endorsing, supporting, or probably even aware of this project.
    I appreciate their work and will give them credit if I can figure out who they are.
    Any font would do, I just picked this one because of the small file size and (presumably) open-source license.
+ - Added PdfLayoutMgr.pageReactor to (so far) move body content left and right on alternate pages.
+ - Added Paguro and bumped minimum Java version from 1.6 to 1.8.

 ***0.6.0-ALPHA***
  - Renamed LogicalPage yPageTop() to yBodyTop() and yPageBottom() to yBodyBottom() and fixed them